jesseyuen/portfolio-2021/src/projects/perth-device-lab.md

   improved mobile experiences.
-In 2016 we were added to the Smashing Magazine <a href="https://www.smashingmagazine.com/2016/11/worlds-best-open-device-labs/" target="_blank">"Where Are The World’s Best Open Device Labs?"</a> list which was a bit of a buzz too.</p> <p>The device lab, as many others around the world, has sadly closed.</p>
+In 2016 we were added to the Smashing Magazine <a href="https://www.smashingmagazine.com/2016/11/worlds-best-open-device-labs/" target="_blank">"Where Are The World’s Best Open Device Labs?"</a> list which was a bit of a buzz too.</p> <p>The device lab, like many others around the world, has sadly closed.</p>
 ---
 The Device Lab was my passion project while working for [Humaan](http://humaan.com/ "Visit Humaan") and it was a great experience opening our doors to local developers, startups, students, educators, government agencies, suits, thieves and other curious visitors in my time as coordinator.